KannonZenetism/zenetism-field-physics/zenetism/mpx/only-coherence-returns.md

 ## Conclusion

-Centropy returns because it can.
+Centropy saturates because it can.

 Entropy ends because it must.